s-matyukevich/raspberry-pi-os/docs/lesson02/rpi-os.md

 ### Changing current exception level

 In ARM architecture there is no way how a program can increase its own exception level without the participation of the software that already runs on a higher level.
 This makes a perfect sense: otherwise, any program would be able to escape its assigned EL and access other programs data.
-The only thing a program can do is to generate an exception.
-An exception is generated whenever a program executes some illegal instruction (for example, tries to access memory location at a nonexisting address, or tries to divide by 0) Also an application can run `svc` instruction to generate an exception on purpose.
+Current EL can be changed only if an exception is generated.
+This can happen if a program executes some illegal instruction (for example, tries to access memory location at a nonexisting address, or tries to divide by 0) Also an application can run `svc` instruction to generate an exception on purpose.
 Hardware generated interrupts are also handled as a special type of exceptions.
 Whenever an exception is generated the following sequence of steps takes place (In the description I am assuming that the exception is handled at EL `n`, were `n` could be 1, 2 or 3).

 1. Address of the current instruction is saved in the `ELR_ELn`  register.
 (It is called `Exception link register`)
 1. Current processor state is stored in `SPSR_ELn` register (`Saved Program Status Register`)